Asset Protection Review (APR)

 What is an APR?

-This is the description of the APR process from elsewhere on our website:
+This is the description of the APR process summarized from our website:

 The APR is an analysis of circumstances and goals with recommendations for action.
 It is a good starting point if a client is uncertain about what action to take regarding a business/investment structure or defending assets.
 We ask that you provide us in advance with a concise list of assets liabilities (not full financials) as well as any legal action that may be pending or threatened.
 Note that the APR is a dialogue between attorney and client (rather than a formal report) which must occur within the immediate time frame (three days) to be included in the flat fee.